#558 Harrier GR.1

 See LEAP#554 Jet Engine Startup Effect for more details, but here’s the essence:

 The trick I’m using with the jet engine sound is to mix a zener noise source (roughly white noise) with a gradually rising tone generated with the VCO in the CD4046 PLL chip.
 To my ears at least, this produces a fairly convincing simulation of a jet engine turbine winding up to speed.

 In this spectrum view, the peak to the left is the tone that rises from about 425 Hz to 4680 Hz over a period with time constant (𝛕) of ~4.7s.

 Making sure it all fits inside the fuselage is the main constraint.
 I used a mix of DIP, through-hole and SMT parts and a freeform/dead-bug construction to pack it all in.

-The navigation strobe circuit is two 555 timers and supporting components that installed to the rear.
+The navigation strobe circuit comprises two 555 timers and supporting components installed to the rear.
 Although there is enough room to use through-hole components, I switched to surface mount resistors and capacitors for this module (just because).